-If you plan on taking lots of tours or want a family friendly holiday Cairns is probably the best place to base yourself.
-Attractions like Millaa Millaa Waterfall, Patronella Park and Babinda lie south of Cairns and are easier to reach from here.
+If you plan on taking lots of tours or want a family-friendly holiday, Cairns is probably the best place to base yourself.
+Attractions like Millaa Millaa Waterfall, Petronella Park and Babinda lie south of Cairns and are easier to reach from here.

 Our favourite accommodation in Cairns

-If your travelling with kids they will love the pool at the Novotel Cairns Oasis Resort.
+If you’re travelling with kids, they will love the pool at the Novotel Cairns Oasis Resort.
 For a splurge

 - Riley, a Crystalbrook Collection Resort – exceptional views and lovely rooms

 - Rydges Esplanade Resort Cairns

 When is the best time to visit Port Douglas and Tropical North Queensland?